 Maths | A*A*A | A*A*A |

-A lot of unis have special traditions or traits – and Oxbridge are no different.
+A lot of unis have special traditions or traits; Oxford or Cambridge perhaps have more than most.
 Here are some facts about the two universities.

 Finally, once you've decided decided between Oxford and Cambridge, you'll need to have a think about which of their colleges you'll apply to.
-There are 31 colleges at Cambridge.) and 43 at Oxford – so make sure you take a look at them on their websites.
+There are 31 colleges at Cambridge. and 43 colleges at Oxford. – so make sure you take a look at them on their websites.